Bhanuka Rajapaksa: International career

 In June 2022, he was named for the ODI series against Australia.
 During the 2022 Asia Cup, Rajapaksa made several match winning knocks against Afghanistan twice and India.
 In the opening match, Sri Lanka was bowled out for 105 runs where Rajapaksa was the top scorer for Sri Lanka with 38 runs.
 However, Sri Lanka lost the match by 8 wickets.
 In the Super 4 stage, Sri Lanka met Afghanistan again, but won the match this time by 4 wickets.
 In the steep chase of 175 posted by Afghans, Rajapaksa hammered 14-ball 31 runs and made 15-ball 32 run partnership with Danushka Gunathilake.
 The chase of 176 also recorded as the highest T20I chase at Sharjah Cricket Stadium.
 In the final against Pakistan, Sri Lanka batted first and restricted to 58/5 in 8.5 overs.
 However, Rajapaksa made two match-winning partnerships with Wanindu Hasaranga (58-runs) and Chamika Karunaratne (unbeaten 54 runs), where Sri Lanka posted 170 runs.
 Sri Lanka eventually won the match and became sixth time Asia Cup champions.
 Rajapaksa was adjudged player of the match for his performance.
 His unbeaten innings of 71 is also recorded as the highest individual score while batting at No. 5 or lower in a men's T20I knockout game.

+In May 2024, he was named as a reserve player in Sri Lanka’s squad for the 2024 ICC Men's T20 World Cup tournament.
+After strong performances in franchise cricket, he was recalled for the T20I series against West Indies in October 2024.